thetestguys/jmeter/README.md

 # JMeter + Plugin manager

 Run JMeter tests from Docker container.
-Note that default user.properties file (from 10-0) is already present in image.
-If there are changes to user.properties file, then the image would need to be rebuild and tagged with appropriate release version.

 The Dockerfile is inspired by [this repo](https://github.com/justb4/docker-jmeter).

 ## How to use
 ``